How I became a designer

 Don’t use a cannon to kill a mosquito

 I believe research and testing are valuable when creating any project, but I also think creatives should trust their instincts and follow their own vision.
 Lately it feels as if many rely too heavily on endless studies and formal methods to tackle even the simplest challenges.
-Do we really need layers of market comparisons, long questionnaires and endless review sessions just to decide on something as small as a single colour change of a button?
+Do we really need layers of market comparisons, long questionnaires and endless review sessions just to decide on something as small as a single color change of a button?

-We’re trying to kill mosquitos with cannons and spending a lot of time and money doing so.
+We’re trying to kill mosquitos with cannons and spending a lot of time doing so.
 If we use tried and tested design patterns, we can cut down our process to become more lean, efficient, cost-effective problem solvers.

 Done is better than perfect